iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 1 reviews"/>
 </p>

+> This app is absolute garbage.
+Not to mention it takes 20 minutes to download an update.
+Missed my doctor's appointment.<br> :date: __2021-04-08 16:51:06__

 > Will not down load<br> :date: __2021-03-12 16:09:12__

 > Dr leslie remedies is very rude<br> :date: __2021-02-26 02:18:56__